 To get a glimpse of Ancient India there are some places to visit in Rajgir

-It means Vulture's Peak.
+It means Vulture’s Peak.
 According to Buddhist Texts, it is an ancient hill where Lord Buddha stayed.
-In the 19th century, Japanese Shanti Stupa was built there and it became a major attraction for both ancient and modern travelers.
+In the 19th century, the Japanese Shanti Stupa was built there and it became a major attraction for both ancient and modern travelers.

-They are very popular among tourists and located at the foot of the Vaibhava Hills.
+They are very popular among tourists and are located at the foot of the Vaibhava Hills.
 The water of springs came from Saptdhara through spouts.
-Among all of them, Brahmakund is considered as the hottest.
+Among all of them, Brahmakund is considered the hottest.

 Venuvana, a bamboo grove was given to Lord Buddha by King Bimbisara of the Haryanka Dynasty.
 It was the first Buddhist Monastery.
 This was the place where monks used to stay and relax during their journey.

 Jivaka (one of the greatest physicians of that time), donated this Monastery to Lord Buddha.